History Behind Proposed Sports Betting Bill in Maryland

 Right down the street from Camden Yards is M&T Bank Stadium, which is home to the Baltimore Ravens.
 The Baltimore Ravens play in the AFC North Division of the NFL.
 Coach John Harbaugh led the Ravens to a Super Bowl championship in 2012.
 The Ravens have made the playoffs six times since 2010.

 The Washington Commanders play at FedEx Field in Landover, Maryland.
 The Washington Commanders were formerly known as the Washington Football Team, and before that, the Redskins.
 The Commanders are members of the NFL’s NFC East Division.
 Currently coached by Ron Rivera, the franchise has won three Super Bowl championships.

 Is sports betting legal in Maryland?

 Yes, sports betting was legalized by residents of the state in the November 2020 election.
-The constitution can now be amended by the Maryland legislature to enact sports betting in the state.
+Online sports betting went live during the final months of 2022.

 What’s the legal age to place a bet in Maryland?

 The legal age to place a bet in Maryland will be 21 years of age.

 What type of sports betting options are available?